The Internal Explorer™ Protocol

 Inherited beliefs they never questioned

-Patterns they are struggling to identity and never chose
+Patterns they are struggling to identify and never chose

 Needs they don’t understand